se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 Using AI to prototype a few features is really great.
 Use plan mode to get it to ask you questions and build a plan you can edit.
 (Most harnesses will generate a file you can edit in plan mode).
+You can even use a smart model to make the plan, and then a lower level model to implement the plan.
 AI is _really_ good at making things work (this is why it's so good at solving broken tests, failing lints, and CI failures).
 It will very likely succeed at the feature you are working on.
 But the code it produces might either need iteration, or you might need to rewrite it.
 That's okay, that doesn't mean it's bad!

 On that note: always iterate.
 Find things it can clean up. _You don't need to hand edit_, you can use the AI to iterate, but iterate.
 Make sure code is up to